elfeck/SGpp-wiki/Datadriven-dataminig-pipeline-configuration.md

 However, it is also possible to ignore the fitter type attribute in the JSON configuration and create the right fitter (factory) in the program itself.
-This approach is the older and (as of now) the more commonly used one, whereas the UniversalMiner\* in conjuction with the fitter type JSON attribute is relatively new.
+This approach is the older and (as of now) the more commonly used one, whereas the UniversalMiner\* in conjunction with the fitter type JSON attribute is relatively new.